Knives out on all sides for draft Brexit deal

 "We are on the cusp of delivering Brexit in a really practical way.
 She [May] has stuck with it through a really tough year or two," he told press.

-Andrea Leadsom, in charge of passing Tory legislation through parliament, and transport secretary Chis Grayling were also upbeat.
+Andrea Leadsom, in charge of passing Tory legislation through parliament, and transport secretary Chris Grayling were also upbeat.

 Gauntlet